George, John Colby

 Service: enl 8/8/62, m/i 9/1/62, Pvt, Co.
 K, 10th VT INF, wdd, 9/22/64, m/o 6/22/65

 Gravestone researcher/photographer: Bev Lasure

 Findagrave Memorial #: 207599725

 College?: Not Found

 (If there are state digraphs above, this soldier spent some time in a state or national soldiers' home in that state after the war)

 (Are you a descendant, but not listed?
 Register today)

 Mead Hill Cemetery, Holland, VT

-Mr. George was born in Brown Hill Canada, and was 83 years old.
-In 1850 he was united in marriage to Miss Mahala Allbee of Derby. and moved to Holland where they resided ‘till her death.
-To them was born one daughter, Mrs. Frank Lord if Derby.
-Seventeen year ago last August Mr. George married Mrs. Olivia Hosmer, whose death occurred a year ago last winter.
+Mr George was born in Brown's Hill in Canada, and was 83 years old.
+In 1850 he was united in marriage to Miss Mahala Allbee, of Derby, and moved to Holland where they resided ‘till her death.
+To them was born one daughter, Mrs. Frank Lord, of Derby.
+Seventeen years ago last August Mr. George was married to Mrs. Olivia, whose death occurred last winter.